 Most Emmanuel organ scholars read for a degree in music, as one of three or four music students that the college typically admits each year.
 The degree embraces a wide range of historical, theoretical and practical papers, including the possibility of a recital as a part of the final exams.
 There is, however, no requirement for organ scholars to study music, and with the exception of Land Economy any degree can in principle be combined with the organ scholarship.
 To find out more about the academic side of Emmanuel life, follow this link.

 The organ scholarship brings with it free organ lessons with any teacher and optional free singing lessons.
-Both organ scholars also benefit from very substantial rent rebates in addition to an honorarium and an entertainment allowance; extras such as weddings carry additional fees.
+Both organ scholars also benefit from very substantial rent rebates in addition to an honorarium; extras such as weddings carry additional fees.
 The Senior Organ Scholar occupies a fine set of rooms in Front Court and both scholars have pianos provided in their rooms.
 The greatest perk, though, is the College’s organ, a beautiful three-manual instrument in the gallery of the Wren chapel.
 It was entirely rebuilt in 1988 by Kenneth Jones, using the original seventeeth-century Father Smith case.
 It has superbly responsive tracker action and an excellent tonal range which makes it one of very few instruments in Cambridge which can do proper justice to the full range of organ repertoire and choral accompaniments.

 The Director of Music, Dr Christopher Whitton, and the Director of Chapel Music, Mr Richard Latham, actively welcome enquiries and visits from potential organ scholars, both at the Organ Awards open day in the summer term and at other times.
 The next vacancies are expected to be for entry in 2020 and 2021.